bparanj/crystal/electronics/experiments/queue/dc-restoration.md

 3. Power Systems:
    - Aligning AC waveforms for rectification or energy management.

----

-### Key Insights:
+### Insights:

 - The peak detector is critical for dynamic offset calculation.
 - The summing amplifier provides precise voltage adjustment.
 - This circuit is suitable for both sinusoidal and arbitrary AC waveforms.

-This design can be simulated in Tinkercad or similar tools to observe the dynamic voltage shifting behavior.
+This design is used to observe the dynamic voltage shifting behavior.